camerynd/Project-5-Frontend/README.md

       pet_food: "Spaghetti",
       food_image: "(image url)"
     }
-  ### POST/pets: Posts all info needed for a pet from frontend input fields, validates all attributes are present, displays error on frontend if all forms have not been filled out
+  ### POST/pets: Creates a pet using all info needed for a pet from frontend input fields, validates all attributes are present, displays error on frontend if all forms have not been filled out
     {
       user_id: (current user's id),
       pet_type: "Dog",